-Description of Duties and Responsibilities for the Vice Chancellor for Academic Affairs
+Duties and Responsibilities of the Vice Chancellor for Academic Affairs

-As part of the Senior Vice-President and Chancellor’s Office, the Vice-Chancellor for Academic Affairs provides the executive leadership in assisting the Senior Vice-President and Chancellor in the overall planning, organizing, and controlling of the academic program areas.
+As part of the Chancellor’s Office, the Vice Chancellor for Academic Affairs provides the executive leadership in assisting the Chancellor in the overall planning, organizing, and controlling of the academic program areas.

-Serves as the principal assistant and advisor to the Senior Vice-President and Chancellor in all academic matters.
+Serves as the principal assistant and advisor to the Chancellor in all academic matters.
 Develops and plans institutional and academic programs, budgeting and resource allocation; supervises staff development programs, federal grant program administration; monitors personnel actions and transactions; and participates in academic personnel policy development and negotiation.

 |15%||Personnel administration and development: supervision of personnel reporting to this position; evaluate and approve as delegated their recommendations for new/reallocated faculty, professional and support staff in the University's academic and academically-related programs; oversight of faculty and professional staff development.|

 |15%||Personnel evaluation: evaluate administrators reporting to this position; review and recommend action on applications for faculty and staff promotion and tenure; review and recommend merit, market and equity salary adjustments for academic administrators, faculty and staff.|